bucs110FALL22/final-project-gwen-jesse/README.md

 * main.py
 * src
-    * << all of your python files should go here >>
+    * constants.py
+    * controller.py
+    * questions.py
+    *
 * assets
-    * << all of your media, i.e. images, font files, etc, should go here) >>
+    * background.png
+    * cpu.png
+    * mushroom.png
+    * Q1.png
+    * Q2.png
+    * Q3.png
+    * Q4.png
+    * Q5.png
+    * Q6.png
+    * Q7.png
+    * Q8.png
+    * Q9.png
+    * Q10.png
+    * quiz-121408.mp3
+    * Urban-Tribe.ttf
 * etc
-    * << This is a catch all folder for things that are not part of your project, but you want to keep with your project >>
+    * gameoverscreen.png
+    * gamescreen.png
+    * initial.jpg
+    * initialgameover.jpg
+    * initialgamestart.jpg
 ***

 ## Tasks and Responsibilities
 We worked as a team bouncing ideas off one another.
-Although, Jesse was responsible for getting the pictures of the celebrites and Gwen was responsible for making the quiz dictionary.
+Although, Jesse was responsible for getting the pictures and the music.
+Gwen was responsible for making the dictionaries and the colored buttons.
 Other than that, we both worked together to figure it out.
 ## Testing
 We did not hesistate to test.
 Right after we would make a loop we would test it.
 We also tested each step individually just to make sure that it was working, for example: making the picture appear, next we tested to make sure the picture and the boxes appeared, then we tested to make sure the boxes worked, then we kept testing to see if the quiz would work with the boxes, and so on.